 Now, lest we begin to think that physicians are the bad guys in all interactions with law enforcement, here is a video, albeit from Canada, which shows two police officers violently accosting an emergency room physician in his ER for not divulging information protected by physician-patient confidentiality laws.
 He is told he is under arrest until some officers who are not out of their minds arrive on the scene to rescue him.

-, Dr. Dharam Paul Garg
+Tags: Dr. Dharam Paul Garg

-, clarence ny
+, youngstown ny